janschill/cern-solid-code-investigation/README.md

 ## [Report](https://github.com/janschill/uni-research_project/blob/main/report/report.md)

 This is the report that will be handed in on the 15th of December.
-It encapsulates point 1 and 2 from the roadmap defined in the [project description](https://it-student-projects.web.cern.ch/projects/cern-solid-code-investigation) and an overview of Solid an CERN.
+It encapsulates point 1 and 2 from the roadmap defined in the [project description](https://it-student-projects.web.cern.ch/projects/cern-solid-code-investigation) and an overview of Solid and CERN.

 ## [Kanban board](https://github.com/janschill/uni-research_project/projects/1)